stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ## Overview

-Before we progress the demo there are several issues with the existing, crude render loop implemented in the previous chapter:
+Before we progress the demo there are several issues with the crude render loop implemented in the previous chapter:

 * The rendering code is completely single-threaded.

 * The rendering and presentation tasks are 'synchronised' by blocking on the work queues.

-* The window event queue is not being polled, meaning the window is inoperable.
+* The window event queue is not being polled, meaning the window cannot be moved or closed.

 * There is no mechanism to terminate the application other than the dodgy timer or force-quitting the process.